-A good general knowledge acquired by the media and literary texts.
+A good general knowledge, culture and education acquired by media, essays/studies and literary texts.

 The exam consists in an exam aiming to define the knowledge and comprehension (20%), application skills of theory (25%), autonomous judgement (20%), communication skills (15%) and learning ability (20%).
 The mark is expressed in thirtieths.

 Each discipline examination has to be passed, to get a positive result in the whole Integrated Course.

 The exam consists in an oral exam that deals with issues related to the program